nazihadiyana/miniproject_react/README.md

-# MernShopifyCart
+## Project React Shopify

-A mini MERN ecommerce project where authenticate user can fetch the products, see their details and add the products to cart.
+A mini project ecommerce where authenticate user can fetch the products, see their details and add the products to cart.

-# Configuration
+## Configuration

 Create .env file in root directory and fill in the following details: